tmacoin/tmapostapp/README.md

 It will then the start network by connecting to full peers specified in peers.config and locals.config in case you have full instances running on your local network.
 Once logged in, it will display your address.

-To access the main menu, select the bar icon located on the upper right corner.
-It will display the main menu
+To access the main menu, select the ellipsis or dot menu located on the upper right corner.
+This will display the main menu.

   ![mainMenu](https://raw.githubusercontent.com/tmacoin/tmapost/master/tmapost/images/android5.png)